fdazen/fda-documentation/rooms_set_up.md

-- **DELETE**: Select the floor you want to delete by checking the check-box on the left hand side of the relevant row, and click _Delete Selected Floor_:
+- To **DELETE** a floor, select it by checking the check-box on the left hand side of the relevant row, and click _Delete Selected Floor_:

 ![14.png]({{site.baseurl}}/images/14.png)